-Students are not guaranteed a job if they are awarded work-study.
-As with any on or off-campus job, students must apply, and a great place to start is the HireaHawk website.
-Some HireaHawk job postings can only be filled by students awarded work-study.
-Often students that have been awarded work-study can more easily find a job.
+Students are not guaranteed a job if they are offered work-study.
+As with any on or off-campus job, students must apply, and a great place to start is the Handshake website.
+Some Handshake job postings can only be filled by students offered work-study.
+Often students that have been offered work-study can more easily find a job.
 Employers are anxious to hire work-study students since they pay only 50% of the student's wages and the work-study program pays the other 50%.

 Work-Study students can be employed at University jobs or with approved off-campus government or non-profit agencies.
 Some jobs are designed to specifically benefit the community and are designated as community service positions.

 - Be a U.S. citizen or permanent resident

 - Be enrolled in an eligible degree or certificate program

 - Demonstrate financial need by filing the Free Application for Federal Student Aid (FAFSA) each year

 - Request to be offered Work-Study when completing the FAFSA

 - Be enrolled for at least six hours as an undergraduate student or five hours as a graduate student.
 For the summer, graduate students must be enrolled for at least three hours.
 View information on the impact of dropping a class or withdrawing from the semester.

 The maximum Work-Study offer is $2,500 per semester ($1,750 per semester for freshman and transfer students).
 The minimum offer is $500 per semester.
 Summer maximums are determined each year based on funding availability.